Straight to content

 Our objectives

-4. Support the adoption of key negotiated outcomes including on:
+We will support the adoption of key outcomes such as:

-• Freshwater fishes: such as the Amazon catfish action plan and the proposal to list spotted sorubim on Appendix II; additional regional assessments (particularly the La Plata/Paraná, rivers of Africa, and the Mekong); the establishment of an official CMS Working Group on migratory freshwater fishes; Green List assessments of select migratory freshwater fish; an updated assessment of the most important and threatened free-flowing rivers; and an assessment of the impacts of bycatch on migratory freshwater fishes.
+• On freshwater fishes: the listing of additional species; regional assessments of La Plata/Paraná, rivers of Africa, and the Mekong; the establishment of an official CMS working group on migratory freshwater fishes, Green List assessments of select migratory freshwater fish; an updated assessment of the most important and threatened free-flowing rivers; and an assessment of the impacts of bycatch on migratory freshwater fishes.

 Find us at CMS COP15